metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

 The keywords "MUST", "MUST NOT", "MAY" and "SHOULD" in this document are to be interpreted as described in [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt).

-TODO: Add definition for DVT squad that references another spec.
+TODO: Add definition for DVT cluster that references another spec.
 TODO: Add definition for Threshold signing that references another spec.
-TODO: Add definition for DVT squad consensus protocol.
+TODO: Add definition for DVT cluster consensus protocol.
 TODO: Add definition for DKG that references another spec.

 # Motivation